Registration requirements

 Applicant must possess any one of the following qualifications:

-Singapore College of Traditional Chinese Medicine
+Singapore College of Traditional Chinese Medicine (7-year part-time or 5-year full-time undergraduate course in Traditional Chinese Medicine)

 A 5-year full-time bachelor's degree in TCM (conducted in Chinese) from one of the following TCM institutions from the People's Republic of China: